bikrammajhi/100-days-of-GPU/Day 020_System calls for process Management/README.md

 ### 🧠 Final Result on Host

-You had 4 blocks.
+we had 4 blocks.
 So:

 ```text
 h_partial = [256.0, 256.0, 256.0, 256.0]